DadaKhalandar26/network-automation-cisco-ios/README.md

 # Scope

-This repository is Cisco IOS only.
+This repository is for Cisco IOS only.

 Supported capabilities: